-Last week, I introduced the hash iterator object in the post An Introduction to the Hash Iterator Object.
-In that post, I introduce the concept of the iterator object and how to visualize it.
-Furthermore, i demonstrate how to declare and instantiate it.
+Last week, I introduced the SAS hash iterator object in the post An Introduction to the Hash Iterator Object.
+I introduce the iterator object and how to visualize it.
+Furthermore, I demonstrate how to declare and instantiate it.
 However, I do not focus much on how to use it.
-To be more specific, I do not focus on the methods we call on the iterator object.
+I do not focus on the methods we call on the iterator object.
 Today, I devote the post to the five hash iterator methods.
 These are the First, Last, Next, Prev and Setcur Methods.

 In the examples to come, I will use the following data set

 data have; input key data; datalines; 1 10 1 20 2 30 2 40 2 50 3 60 3 70 ;

 First off, let us look at the First Method().
 I declare a hash object and associate an iterator object to it.
 For demonstration purposes, I use the Ordered:Y argument tag.
 That way, we can easier see how the methods work.
 Now, I call the First() Method.
 This makes the iterator object point to the logically first element in the hash object and copies the data values into the PDV.
 You can verify that the data values are copied into the PDV in the following PUT Statement.
 SAS prints key=1 data=10 in the log.